- Landlords can be held liable for personal property left behind.

 However, we strongly urge rental property owners against leaving ANY personal

 property in or at your occupied rental unit.
 Here are our top reasons why:

 When providing your personal property to tenants, you assume liability if the tenant is injured as a result of the property.
 For example, if your tenant cuts their hand while using your lawnmower, you could be liable for their injury.
 If the lawnmower were their own, you would have no liability for the same injury.

 Unnecessary Maintenance Responsibilities

 If you decide to leave your personal property at your rental unit, you must maintain that property UNLESS otherwise stated in your lease agreement.
-If your lease is silent on this, by default you will assume responsibility for the maintenance of the property.
-In our experience, we’ve found it best to simply not leave personal property at rental units.
-This alleviates the additional step of amending your lease or maintaining another piece of property.
+If your lease is silent on this, by default, you will assume responsibility for the maintenance of the property.
+This requires the additional step of amending your lease and maintaining another piece of property.